Salman Khan: 2010–2017: Superstardom

 Khan's first film of 2015, Bajrangi Bhaijaan, which was released on Eid, received acclaim from critics and the public and broke several box office records upon release.
 The film, grossing ₹1.84 billion on its first week beat the previous record of PK.
 This was Khan's first and the second Bollywood film after PK to enter the 300 club.
-The film is currently the second highest-grossing Bollywood film in India and worldwide with a collection of over 6 billion.
+The film became the second highest-grossing Bollywood film in India and worldwide at that time, with a collection of over 6 billion.
 Bajrangi Bhaijaan crossed 300 crore within 20 days of its release and became the second highest grosser to date in India, while his second film, Prem Ratan Dhan Payo, a Diwali release received mixed reviews from critics and the public and broke several box office records upon release.
 The film became the ninth consecutive film of Salman Khan to gross over 1 billion.
 The film grossed ₹1.73 billion (US$27 million) on its first week.
 By 25 November, the film collected ₹2.01 billion.
-With this, khan become the only actor to give three back-to-back movies which collected more than ₹2 billion net domestically.
+With this, Khan become the only actor to give three back-to-back movies which collected more than ₹2 billion net domestically.
 He became the only actor to collect over ₹5 billion domestic net in a single year in India.

 Khan's first film of 2016, yet again another Eid release, Sultan, directed by Ali Abbas Zafar for Yash Raj Films received positive reviews from both critics and the public breaking several box office records.
 The film opened on an average of 70% audience occupancy and grossed approximately ₹365 million on its opening day.
 The film also collected another ₹74.86 on its first weekend, bringing its total first week collections to an approximate of ₹2.08 billion.
 By the end of its second week, the film had grossed an estimated ₹2.78 billion and later became the second film of Khan to net over 300 crores.
 As of 9 August, the film grossed ₹5.83 billion worldwide.

 In June 2017, Khan appeared in Tubelight, his third collaboration with Kabir Khan after Ek Tha Tiger and Bajrangi Bhaijaan.
 This film also starred Khan's real-life brother Sohail Khan.
-Despite its high expectations, the film failed to maintain a strong run at the box office.
+Despite its high expectations, the film failed to do well at the box office.
 Khan's second release of 2017 Tiger Zinda Hai, a sequel to Ek Tha Tiger grossed ₹190 crore worldwide in its opening weekend.
 As of 23 January 2018, the film has grossed ₹5.52 billion worldwide, including ₹4.28 billion in India and ₹1.23 billion overseas.